HMS-RIC/StepperVelocityController/README.md

 - `F 220`: Move forward by 220 units
 - `W`: Print current position
 - `R 20; Z;` Move backwards by 20, then re-zero
+- `V -20` Begin steady movement at -20 units/sec.
+Terminate the movement with `X`
+	- NOTE: Be careful when setting the motor to continuously.
+Consider the consequences if the movement isn't terminated.

 #### Tracking pseudo-code
+To use tracking, implement the following pseudo-code on a computer that's connected to the motor-driving Arduino.

 ```C
 // Keep a (motorized) LED centered on a moving object
 // Assume camera is fixed.